By: Kevin Henry

 A friend of mine owns a dental practice in Tennessee.
 Near the team entrance at the back of his practice, he has a big luggage rack with a sign above it that reads, “Leave your baggage here.”
 He doesn’t want his team members carrying the baggage of the “outside world” into work with them on any day.
 He is a strong believer that whatever happens outside of work hours should have no effect on the attitude his employees bring into the practice (and the lives of their customers) on a daily basis.

 So what’s your attitude every day when you walk through those doors?
 Are you making sure your customers feel important … or are you making them feel like numbers?

 While your patients may not necessarily “enjoy” their trip to the dental practice, they can certainly enjoy the moments they have with you.
 Those moments can be the things they remember rather than the procedure itself.
-Moments like those can ensure that the patient comes back for treatment and regular visits … and those moments can also help the foundation for success for your business.
+Moments like those can ensure that the patient comes back for treatment and regular visits … and those moments can also help the foundation for the success for your business.

 I’m a firm believer that, when a business succeeds, its employees should succeed as well.
-However, everyone has to do what they can to ensure that success for their business.
+However, everyone has to do what they can to ensure success for their business.
 Assistants, what are you doing today to ensure your practice’s success for tomorrow and beyond?